ivnmansi/juliaplots/README.md

 ## ❗ Known issues
 - 🕒 **Long waiting time:** The plugin can take a long time to generate the graph depending on the user.
 If you have this problem, it is recommended to use a lower number of plot points.
 - 📁 **'juliaplots.jl: No such file or directory'**: This means that the `juliaplots.jl` file wasn't downloaded and/or isn't in the right directory.
 Be sure of following the installation steps!
+- 🧩 **'Please make sure that Julia is installed on your system and that it is included on your PATH'**: If you already have Julia installed and on your PATH, but it still doesn't work, you can fix this by specifying the full path to the Julia executable in the plugin settings.

 ## 🤝 Contributing